-In my other “day job”, I teach creative digital skills and support learning technology at University of the Arts London, to help students (as well as my colleagues) use available technology to aid their teaching and learning as well as foster a skill set they can use beyond university.
+In my “day job”, I teach creative digital skills and support learning technology at University of the Arts London, to help students (as well as my colleagues) use available technology to aid their teaching and learning as well as foster a skill set they can use beyond university.

 Alongside my studio practice, I sometimes keep an online arts journal “Kelise Soixante-Douze” (kelise72.com) where I review arty stuff from exhibitions/events to art classes, books, and sometimes, artist tools and techniques.
 I also enjoy volunteering for Tate where I lead guided arty tours and talks for visitors, most recently conducting 30-minute “Family Tours” for the younger art-lovers and their caretakers.
 In these tours, I guide the group to see and talk about 3 artworks along a particular art theme or term, with a pre-prepared creative activity at the end.
 So fun!

 Previous to the pandemic years, in August 2019, for “Inside Job – Tate Staff Biennale 2019” in conjunction with Tate Exchange at Tate Modern, I collaborated with fellow artist, Olga Suchanova, to share “Object Self“, a project in which we created portraits using avant-garde digital technology as a fine art medium.
 Other recent exhibitions include: “2018 Passion for Freedom Festival” (October 2018) in London, “Inside Job” at Tate Modern (April 2018) and “Stations of Water” (October 2017) a group exhibition and education programme at St Paul’s Cathedral in which nine artists were commissioned to present work in conjunction with their Just Water 2017 campaign.